fatguytyson/MenuBundle/README.md

 {% endfor %}
 ```
 ## Afterword
+In v2, cache was attempted to be added, and while it saved the cache correctly, there are too many variables to chase
+down into to generate the cache key.
+I may try again, but not now.

 New Features in development (dev-master) Add Dynamic Menus through event listener
 I hope this handles your needs for a simple yet robust menu rendering solution.
 Please feel free to submit issues so it can be improved.